murphycrosby/MsPacman-NEAT/README.md

 * [Karabiner-VirtualHIDDevice](https://github.com/tekezo/Karabiner-VirtualHIDDevice)
   - This is required for the console application to press keys that OpenEmu will register.
   - To load the driver, from a Terminal on MacOS, `sudo kextload org.pqrs.driver.Karabiner.VirtualHIDDevice.v060800.kext`
   - Although Virtual Keyboards are not supported with OpenEmu, this driver has worked exceptionally well for this project.
-Reference: [Question: Sending Keyboard Events #3681](https://github.com/OpenEmu/OpenEmu/issues/3681).

 ### Description
 The network starts out with only 1 random link from the 60 inputs to the 4 outputs and builds from there.